piccolo-orm/piccolo_admin/docs/source/media_storage/index.rst

 ------------

-For each column we want to use for media storage, we associate it with a :class:`MediaStorage <piccolo_admin.media.base.MediaStorage>` instance.
+For each column we want to use for media storage, we associate it with a :class:`MediaStorage <piccolo_api.media.base.MediaStorage>` instance.

-Out of the box we have two subclasses - :class:`LocalMediaStorage <piccolo_admin.media.local.LocalMediaStorage>` and :class:`S3MediaStorage <piccolo_admin.media.s3.S3MediaStorage>`.
+Out of the box we have two subclasses - :class:`LocalMediaStorage <piccolo_api.media.local.LocalMediaStorage>` and :class:`S3MediaStorage <piccolo_api.media.s3.S3MediaStorage>`.
-You can also create your own subclass of :class:`MediaStorage <piccolo_admin.media.base.MediaStorage>` to implement your own storage backend.
+You can also create your own subclass of :class:`MediaStorage <piccolo_api.media.base.MediaStorage>` to implement your own storage backend.